syncfusion-content/windowsforms-docs/WindowsForms/rating/Overview.md

 ---
 layout: post
-title: Overview | WindowsForms | Syncfusion
+title: Overview of Syncfusion Rating control for Windows Forms
-description: overview
+description: An overview of Rating control for Windows Forms and its key features like precision, tooltip, different shapes with custom renderer.
 platform: WindowsForms
 control: Rating
 documentation: ug